NP-hard problems naturally arising in knot theory

 Therefore, the application of Lemma \ref{lem_unlinking} does not modify $c_1'$, and we obtain a sequence beginning with $c_2', c_1'$.
 Repeating this process, we can get a sequence of unlinking moves such that, up to reordering, its $i$th unlinking move is an unclasping move for either the $x_i$ or $\neg x_i$ component of $L_*^F$.

 Deleting an unlinked unknot does not change whether a link is an unlink.
-So every unlinking move of $C_*$ can be seen as deleting a component of $L_*^F$, as in the proof of NP--hardness for \textsc{unlink as a sublink} (Theorem \ref{thm_unlinksublink}).
-Hence from the proof of Theorem \ref{thm_unlinksublink}, a set of unlinking moves $C_*$ that results in $L_*^F$ becoming an unlink corresponds to a variable assignment satisfying the 3--\textsc{SAT} problem $F$.
+So every unlinking move of $C_*$ can be diagrammatically seen as deleting a component of $L_*^F$, as in the proof of NP--hardness for \textsc{unlink as a sublink} (Theorem \ref{thm_unlinksublink}).

 We now prove that 3--\textsc{SAT} formula $F$ is satisfied if and only if the link $L^F_*$ has unlinking number $n$.

 As in the proof of Theorem \ref{thm_unlinksublink}, when formula $F$ is satisfied, we unclasp the variable components of $L^F_*$ labelled by the variables with values 1.
 Then the clause components can be isotoped away, and together with the final Whitehead doubles they form an unlink.